filipondios/old-dotfiles/README.md

 - Cursor Theme: [`capitaine cursors`](https://github.com/keeferrourke/capitaine-cursors)
 - Font: [`jetBrains mono`](https://github.com/ryanoasis/nerd-fonts/tree/master)

+## Other configs

+In this repository, as you can see, there are other configurations (although quite basic) for other programs such as [emacs](https://github.com/emacs-mirror/emacs) in [.emacs.d](https://github.com/filipondios/dotfiles/tree/main/.emacs.d) and [vim]() in [.vimrc](https://github.com/filipondios/dotfiles/blob/main/.vimrc).
+While I’m not currently using them, I’d like to keep them stored here in case I change my mind in the future.

+> [!NOTE]
+> On the other hand, in commit [2d8a6e2](https://github.com/filipondios/dotfiles/commit/2d8a6e29bd78205b26f317fdcf5b12354a77d543), you can find configurations for [i3](https://github.com/i3/i3), [xmonad](https://github.com/xmonad/xmonad), [rofi](https://github.com/davatorium/rofi), and possibly other Xorg-related config files.

 ## Neovim

-I use [packer] as nvim's package manager.
+I use [packer](https://github.com/wbthomason/packer.nvim) as nvim's package manager.
 You must install it, and then type the following command in your terminal to install all my plugins without reciving an error when opening nvim for the first time:
 ```bash